didiersmith/steve/chapters/permanent-schizophrenia.md

 ---

 The bridge disappeared slowly into the Cube of Realistic Physics.
-Xavier watched, warily, as the pure black wall of nothingness slowly advanced through the room, swallowing up everything as it went.
+Xavier watched warily as the pure black wall of nothingness slowly advanced through the room, swallowing up everything as it went.

 He didn't remember this detail from his solo mission.
 His dad must have blacked him out before the CORP had begun swallowing the cockpit.